Curvature of optimal transport with respect to the cost and applications to inverse optimal transport: Sample complexity of entropic OT

 \section{Sample complexity of entropic OT}

 The main result of Weed and Mena \cite{mena2019statistical} establishes the sample complexity of entropic optimal transport, and their results are given \textit{in expectation}.
-In this section, we convert their result to a \textit{high probability} statement. \begin{thm}[Sample complexity of entropic optimal transport] Assume that $\alpha$ and $\beta$ are sub-Gaussian.
+In this section, we convert their result to a \textit{high probability} statement and we also include bounds on the linear term of \eqref{eq:eps_loss_n} to handle entirely the sampling complexity. \begin{thm}[Sample complexity of the entropic gap loss] Assume that $\alpha$ and $\beta$ are sub-Gaussian.
 Then, with probability at least $1-\delta$,